BSidesMUC/BSidesMunich2024/tickets.md

 **Registration for the first batch of tickets will open on August 1, 2024 at 18:00 CEST. -- Sold out!**

-**Registration for the main batch of tickets will open on September 8, 2024 at 20:00 CEST.**
+**Registration for the main batch of tickets will open on September 8, 2024 at 20:00 CEST. -- Sold out!**

 The waiting list will open with the second batch of tickets.